 When a plugin is turned on, all the data and configuration that the application needs is loaded into the database, meaning that it is ready for work in just a few moments.
 Many also contain demo data, giving you examples of how it could work.

 A ServiceNow-hosted instance is split over two physical datacenters, a high-availability pair.
-Each location runs independently of the other, giving a semiclustered environment.
+Each location runs independently of the other, giving a semi-clustered environment.
 In the event of a catastrophic disaster, with one location being completely unavailable, the other nodes will just pick up the load, with almost no downtime.
 In fact, the process of switching between locations is used for maintenance procedures, enabling your instance to be well-protected against hardware and other failures.

 From an architecture perspective, a ServiceNow instance is made up of several application and database servers or nodes.
 These are generally running on shared hardware, meaning that although your instance is logically separate and independent, it is physically hosted alongside another customer.
-At each location, there are generally at least two application nodes, each running a copy of the ServiceNow platform, which work together to share load.
+At each location, there are generally at least two application nodes, each running a copy of the ServiceNow platform, which works together to share a load.
 Additionally, there may be worker nodes installed to process the non-interactive jobs, such as event processing.
 Even though you’ll never directly log in to these worker nodes, they perform some background processing, allowing the interactive application servers to respond more quickly to user requests.
 For example, a worker instance might send out e-mails or deal with integrations.
 While there are generally lots of application nodes, there is only one active database server, running on a separate physical server.
-It does have a redundant pair hosted in the remote datacenter.
+It does have a redundant pair hosted in the remote data center.

 Once you logged into an instance we can see database records.

 You may not realize it, but the homepage, the reports, and the menus to the left are all database records: